Even by Rega’s high standards, the Planar 8/Ania is a beautifully realised machine

 In the most reductive terms, the Rega Planar 8 is articulate.
 It’s expressive.
 It has a fluent, naturalistic and authoritative way with music and doesn’t sound analytical even when it’s extracting the finest details from the depths of a mix.
 It’s convincing in every way.

-Why should I buy the Rega Planar 8?
+You should buy the Rega Planar 8 if…